marcus0257/DSA-Term-Project/Splay Tree Implementation/README.md

 # Splay Tree Implementation
 For our splay tree implementation we created a search autofiller.
 The following changes were made to our original splay tree class in order to acheive this:
-  - Updated splayNode with 2 additional data members; bool purple and std::string query
+  - Updated splayNode with 2 additional data members; bool purple(representing if the query has already been searched) and std::string query(representing the autofill result)
   - Updated constrcutors and insert function to handle these extra parameters
   - Added LevelOrder function that writes the tree structure to the output file in level order
   - Updated InOrder function to write tree structure to output file